She's My Kind of Rain: Content

 "She's My Kind of Rain" is a ballad in which the narrator describes his wife in an abstract fashion.

 Critical reception

 The song earned a Broadcast Music Incorporated award for reaching Number One on the former Radio & Records country singles charts.
 It also received a Grammy Award nomination for Best Country Vocal Performance-Male at the 46th Grammy Awards.

 Music video

 The music video was directed by Tim's usual director of choice: Sherman Halsey.
-McGraw's wife, Faith Hill were featured at the end of the video, as well as their three daughters, Gracie, Maggie and Audrey.
+McGraw's wife, Faith Hill is featured at the end of the video, as are their three daughters, Gracie, Maggie and Audrey.
 It was filmed in London, England, and shows Tim walking with a cloak on, and him performing the song in a royal dining room of a restaurant.
 It premiered on CMT on November 22, 2002, two months before its official release as a single; the music video version is 4:33, complete with a full ending.
 However, this version is unavailable on any of McGraw's greatest hits compilations.